What Does a Serious Website Cost in Australia?

 Lost Customers

 A slow site pushes visitors away before they read a single word.
-Template sites loaded with third-party scripts, unoptimised images, and bloated frameworks routinely take 5 to 10 seconds to load on mobile.
-Every visitor who leaves is a potential customer who found your competitor instead.
+Template sites loaded with third-party scripts and unoptimised images, dragging a bloated framework behind them, routinely take five to ten seconds on mobile.
+Every visitor who leaves is a customer who found a competitor instead.
+The build process walkthrough explains how a proper workflow avoids this from the start.

 Credibility